-King Wong has extensive experience in preparing and/or prosecuting patent applications, including re-examinations and reissues, dealing with pharmaceuticals, chemicals, neutraceuticals, biotechnology, diagnostics, biologics such as vaccines, cosmetics, automotive parts, fuel cells and new varieties of plants both in the United States and abroad.
+King Wong has extensive experience in preparing and/or prosecuting patent applications, including re-examinations and reissues, dealing with pharmaceuticals, chemicals, neutraceuticals, biotechnology, diagnostics, biologics such as vaccines, cosmetics, automotive parts, and fuel cells both in the United States and abroad, as well as dealing with designs and new varieties of plants in the United States.
 He has managed worldwide patent application portfolios for clients.
 He has provided freedom-to-operate, invalidity and patentability opinions related to U.S. patents in the areas of pharmaceuticals, chemicals and biotechnology.
 He has also advised clients, ranging from Fortune 500 companies to start-ups, in various issues dealing with patent law.

 - “Extension of USPTO Pilot on Information Disclosure after Issue Fee Payment,” Law360, October 1, 2013.